 - Scrub the clams under cold running water to remove any sand or debris.
 Discard any clams with cracked shells or that remain open after tapping.

-- In a large pot or Dutch oven, melt the butter over medium heat.
+- In a large skillet or Dutch oven, melt the butter over medium heat.
 Add the minced garlic and sauté until fragrant, about 1 minute.
-Pour in the white wine and bring to a simmer.
-Add the clams to the pot, arranging them in a single layer as much as possible.
-Place the lemon slices over the clams.
+Pour in the white wine and a pinch of red pepper flake (if using).
+Bring to a simmer.

 - Transfer the clams to a serving bowl.
 Pour the cooking liquid over the clams.
 Sprinkle with fresh parsley.
 Serve immediately with crusty bread for dipping.